 Melissa (Alpha Omicron Pi) explained that planning recruitment teaches sisters how to present themselves during interviews as well as topics to discuss.
 Sisters learn to ask questions to find out if someone is ambitious and will be able to lead your chapter.
 Sisters learn to get to know someone’s personality, what they want out of a chapter, and the qualities they can bring to make the chapter better in a short amount of time.
 Similarly, interviewers have a short amount of time to decide if a candidate will be a good fit, and provide value for the company.

 Carrie Mae (Phi Sigma Sigma) learned the power of personality.
 She told me that she feels the most confident when she is being herself.
-As she explains, “confidence is infectious and can be felt from across the room.”
-She has brought this skill with her to interviews because, as she says, ”after all, everyone loves a girl with personality.”
+As she explains, “Confidence is infectious and can be felt from across the room.”
+She has brought this skill with her to interviews because, as she says, “After all, everyone loves a girl with personality.”

 Briana (Phi Sigma Sigma) told me that the most important skill she learned from recruitment is learning to listen.
-Listening and paying attention are two of the most important transferable skills for high achieving career performance.
-As Briana says, during recruitment, “your chapter becomes a well oiled machine where everyone works together toward one common goal.”
+Listening and paying attention are two of the most important transferable skills for high-achieving career performance.
+As Briana says, during recruitment, “your chapter becomes a well-oiled machine where everyone works together toward one common goal.”

-Whether you are reluctant about recruitment or it is your favorite time of year go into it knowing that you are building valuable business skills.
+Whether you are reluctant about sorority recruitment or it is your favorite time of year go into it knowing that you are building valuable business skills.
 No matter which side of recruitment you are on, remember that one of the most important components of successful storytelling is authenticity – be honest, be humble, be yourself.